-10.3.4 OA INSPECTION REPORT
+10.3.4 QA INSPECTION REPORT

 A report shall be submitted to the Project Manager detailing QA inspections performed.
-This report will be prepared by the QA personnel in a state of a state and shall be maintained in the Project Files.
+This report will be prepared by the QA personnel and shall be maintained in the Project Files.
 The report shall contain the following: